MicrosoftDocs/architecture-center/docs/guide/blockchain/quorum-blockchain-service-content.md

 - **Output/Analytics**

-As data has been persisted to the ledger in QBS the need for both analytics as well as triggers for existing non-blockchain based systems is required in most cases.
+As data continues to exist in the ledger in QBS, the need for both analytics and triggers for existing non-blockchain based systems is required in most cases.
 A listener supporting tooling such as Ethlogger can be configured to run in Azure and send data to off-chain data technologies, such as Azure Cosmos Database or Azure SQL Server.
 The Ethlogger component is run on either [Azure Virtual Machines](/azure/virtual-machines/) or using container in [Azure Container Instances](/azure/container-instances/).

 #### Dataflow in action

 ![Data flow across the chip manufacturing supply chain](images/quorum-blockchain-service-data-flow.png)

-The diagram above represents a simplified version of the stages in supply chain for chip manufacturing.
+The above diagram represents a simplified version of the stages in supply chain for chip manufacturing.
 The stages involved are mining, manufacturing, distribution and retail, where material change hands many times in progression.
 For a company that values sustainability and ethical responsibility, it becomes important to track and trace the source of truth and quality details of the materials.
-In the past, each participant would house the data in their own data technology stack and synchronize data to other parties.
+In the past, each participant used to put the data in their own data technology stack and synchronize data to other parties.

 The data flow mapping of the above diagram is described below:

 - **Mine/manufacturer**

-Input is created when raw material arrives at the manufacturer.
-At this stage the certification of the material is validated (attestation) and provenance of the component is established with a combination of on-chain data in the ledger and off-chain data in traditional storage.
+After raw material is received by the manufacturer, input is created.
+Then, the certification of the material is checked and ownership of the component is established with on-chain data in the ledger and off-chain data in traditional storage.

 - **Distribution**

 Once the components are manufactured, they are bundled for distribution.
-This again leverages the ledger using QBS to establish provenance of this bundled unit, such as a palette.
+The bundle is used in the ledger with QBS to establish provenance, such as a palette.
 This is done using a combination of on-chain data in the ledger and off-chain data in traditional storage.

 - **Retail**